Larry Wallis: The Pink Fairies

 In November 1972, Wallis joined the Pink Fairies, substituting for Mick Wayne.
 The band released an album Kings of Oblivion which contained mostly Wallis-penned tracks.
 The band played with an extended line-up for a special gig in July 1975.
 Several years later, in 1982, their only live performance was released as Live at the Roundhouse 1975.
 In 1991, it was reissued under the name At the Roundhouse/Previously Unreleased, comprising the original live album, plus additional songs by Larry Wallis from 1984, and an EP by Twink from 1977.

 Motörhead

-While still a member of the Pink Fairies, in May 1975 Wallis joined a new band called Motörhead with Lemmy and Lucas Fox.
-In September 1975 Fox left the band and Motörhead recruited a new drummer, Phil "Philthy Animal" Taylor.
-Wallis recorded an album with the band, On Parole.
-It remained unreleased until 1979 when Motörhead had established some reputation for themselves.
-In February 1976 Wallis was joined by "Fast" Eddie Clarke on guitar.
-Later in the same month Wallis left Motörhead.
+While still a member of the Pink Fairies, in May 1975 Wallis joined a new power trio outfit, Motörhead, with Hawkwind's Lemmy and Lucas Fox.
+In September 1975 Fox left the band, and Motörhead recruited a new drummer, Phil "Philthy Animal" Taylor.
+Wallis recorded an album with the band, On Parole, which remained unreleased until 1979, by which time Motörhead had established some reputation for themselves.
+In February 1976 Wallis was joined by "Fast" Eddie Clarke on guitar, and later in the same month, Wallis left Motörhead.